bparanj/crystal/computer/electronics/terms/reference-voltage.md

 ### Key Points About Reference Voltage:

 1. **Stability**:
-   - The reference voltage is typically very stable over time and under varying conditions such as temperature changes, load variations, and supply voltage fluctuations.
+   - The reference voltage is  very stable over time and under varying conditions such as temperature changes, load variations, and supply voltage fluctuations.
 This stability is critical for maintaining the accuracy of the circuit.

 2. **Common Uses**:
    - **Analog-to-Digital Converters (ADCs)**: The reference voltage sets the maximum voltage level that the ADC can measure, allowing the ADC to convert the input analog signal to a digital value relative to this reference.